pelrun/uf2loader/README.md

 ### Flash Update Mechanism
 The bootloader implements a safe update mechanism with the following features:

-- The bootloader itself resides in a flash area that is never overwritten during updates
+- The bootloader itself resides at the top of the flash area and is never overwritten during updates
 - Only the application region of flash (starting at 256b) is updated using `flash_range_erase` and `flash_range_program`

 ## Credits